mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 The most important commentaries are that of ‘Abdullah al-Maqdisi and Ibn ‘Iwad, which is titled *Fath Wahhab al-Ma'arib*. hese two books encompass all other works written on Dalil al-Talib.
 Although they overlap to a certain extent, Ibn ‘Iwad tends to focus on explaining the text itself, while al-Maqdisi often mentions khilaf and tangential, yet beneficial points.
 For revision of the material, use *al-Ifsah* by Ibn al-Jarrah and *al-As'ilat wa'l-Ajwibah* by 'Abd al-Wahhab al-Faris.

+- *Al-Waraqat* by Abu'l-Ma'ali al-Juwayni

+This is the typically the first text studied in usul al-fiqh.
+It is a concise work introducing the terminology of the field.
+The most comprehensive commentary is *Qurrat al-‘Ayn* by al-Hattab.
+Accompany it with the recorded lessons of Hasan Bukhari, and then follow this up with the lessons of Salman Nasir.

 - *Mukhtasar al-Tahrir* by Ibn al-Najjar al-Futuhi

 Listen to the recordings of Hasan Bukhari, who is widely read in usul al-fiqh, has a deep grasp of the underlying reason for differences, and has a unique talent in explaining texts.
 For more detail at this level, reference *al-Dhukhr al-Harir* by Ahmad b.
 ‘Abdullah al-Ba’li